-Starting in 2016, the ICI IRA Owners Survey was changed from a dual frame RDD telephone survey to a self-administered online survey on the KnowledgePanel®, a probability-based online panel administered by GfK.
-The KnowledgePanel® includes more than 50,000 individuals from randomly sampled households.
+Starting in 2016, the ICI IRA Owners Survey was changed from a dual-frame RDD telephone survey to a self-administered online survey on the KnowledgePanel®, a probability-based online panel administered by Ipsos.
+In 2019, the KnowledgePanel® includes about 55,000 individuals from randomly sampled households.
 Initially, participants are chosen scientifically by a random selection of telephone numbers and residential addresses.
-Persons in selected households are then invited by telephone or by mail to participate in the web-enabled KnowledgePanel®.
-For those who agree to participate, but do not already have internet access, GfK provides a laptop and ISP connection at no cost.
+Persons in selected households are then invited by telephone or by mail to participate in the webenabled KnowledgePanel®.
+For those who agree to participate, but do not already have internet access, Ipsos provides a laptop and ISP connection at no cost.
 People who already have computers and internet service are permitted to participate using their own equipment.
-Panelists then receive unique log-in information for accessing surveys online, and are sent emails throughout each month inviting them to participate in research.
+Panelists then receive unique log-in information for accessing surveys online and are sent emails throughout each month inviting them to participate in research.

 In addition to the change in the survey mode for the ICI IRA Owners Survey in 2016, the questionnaire also was revised to only collect demographic and financial characteristics of households owning traditional IRAs or Roth IRAs.
-In previous years, the survey collected information on households owning employer-sponsored IRAs (SEP IRAs, SAR-SEP IRAs, and SIMPLE IRAs).
+In previous years, the survey collected information on households owning employersponsored IRAs (SEP IRAs, SAR-SEP IRAs, and SIMPLE IRAs).
 These survey changes were implemented in 2016 to reduce the cost of data collection, improve the representativeness of the sample, and to reduce the burden on survey respondents.

 Because the methodology for the IRA Owners Survey was changed to an online survey in 2016, it was necessary to adjust the weighting methodology for the survey.
-For the 2016 and 2017 data, the weighting included the standard raking to control totals based on census region, householder age, household income, and educational attainment of US households owning traditional or Roth IRAs.
+For the 2016, 2017, 2018, and 2019 data, the weighting included the standard raking to control totals based on census region, householder age, household income, and educational attainment of US households owning traditional or Roth IRAs.